 In case of untimely treatment, caries is complicated in the form of pulpitis or periodontitis.

 As a result of a number of reasons, an infection can enter the pulp.
 In this case, inflammation develops – pulpitis; the pulp increases in volume and the tooth begins to ache.
 With pulpitis, the pathological process extends not only to the deep areas of dentin, but also to the neurovascular bundle – the pulp.
-Pulpitis is manifested by acute throbbing pain in the affected tooth, often without clear localization, capable of giving into the teeth of the opposite jaw, ear, temple, eyes, which intensifies in the evening and at night.
+Pulpitis is manifested by acute throbbing pain in the affected tooth, often without clear localization, capable of irradiating into the teeth of the opposite jaw, ear, temple, eyes, which intensifies in the evening and at night.

 Thermal stimuli cause a slowly passing pain attack.
 It is possible to cure this condition by removing the pulp, instrumental and medical treatment of the root canal system, followed by their filling.
 In order to remove a “nerve” from a tooth, it will take from an hour to several hours.
 In this case, the removal process itself takes a few seconds, and the rest of the time is spent on cleaning, shaping and filling the root canals.
 After their filling, not a single empty area should remain, since the void in the canal is ideal conditions for the propagation of infection.
 Endodontic root canal treatment is possible using an operating microscope.